ihelp-finance/ihelp-contracts/README.md

 nvm use v16
 ```

-You can test the iHelp contracts with hardhat local development environment using the commands below:
+You can deploy the iHelp contracts with hardhat local development environment using the commands below:

 ```
 yarn chain